 The Company measures stock-based awards at grant-date fair value and records compensation expense on a straight-line basis over the requisite service period, which is generally the vesting period of the respective award.
-Generally, the Company issues awards with only service-based vesting conditions.
 The Company accounts for forfeitures as they occur.